MicrosoftDocs/Advertising-docs/BingAds/shopping-content/manage-product-pricing.md

 > The Inventory API is available to closed pilot participants only.
 The API and documentation are subject to change.

-# Manage product pricing and availability
+# Updating product pricing and availability

 If all you need to do is update the pricing and availability of a product in your Bing Merchant Center (BMC) store, you should use the [Inventory](inventory-resource.md) resource instead of the [Product](products-resource.md) resource.
-With the Product resource, you must provide the full details of the product but the Inventory resource lets you just specify price and availability.
+With the Product resource, you must provide the full details of the product but the Inventory resource lets you specify just price and availability.

 ## Updating a single product

 To update a single product, use the `/bmc/{bmcMerchantId}/inventory/{storeCode}/products/{productUniqueId}` template in an HTTP POST request.
 Set {bmcMerchantId} to your store ID, {storeCode} to *online*, and {productUniqueId} to the product's fully qualified ID.

-The request's body is a [Product](inventory-resource.md#product) object that includes only the following fields:
+The request's body is a [Product](inventory-resource.md#product) object that includes the following fields only:

 - price
 - availability
 - salePrice
 - salePriceEffectiveDate

 The `price` and `availability` fields are required; the call fails if you don't specify both fields.
 The `salePrice` and `salePriceEffectiveDate` are optional.
-If you don't specify them, the product's current sale price and effective date values are removed.
+If you don't specify them, the product's current sale price and effective date values are removed from the offer.

 The following shows an example POST request.